axept/open-parse/README.md

 The collection of middleware which provides extra-flexible RESTful API interface for accessing to application data store and schemas, users and security management.
 Save your time to bootstrap new web and mobile projects.

-What is Parse in two words is BaaS (Backend as a Service).
+Open Parse is open source BaaS (Backend as a Service).
 What is BaaS?
-It's easier to show:
+See the schema below and focus on "Data Proccessing / Management" node:

 ![BaaS](https://backendless.com/wp-content/uploads/2014/01/baas-apis.png)